-Ordained leaders in the church were generally chosen by Lot, based on the scripture found in Proverbs 16:33, "The lot is cast into the lap, but the whole disposing thereof is of the Lord."
-The Lot system is no longer used to determine leaders of Vincent Mennonite Church.
+Ordained leaders in the church were generally chosen by lot, based on the scripture found in Proverbs 16:33, "The lot is cast into to the lap, but the whole disposing therof is of the Lord."
+The lot system is no longer in use to determine leaders of Vincent Mennonite Church.

-Vincent was progressive In church related activities. the first Sunday School was organized in 1870.
+Vincent was progressive in church related activities.
+The first Sunday school was organized in 1870.
 The first Bible Conference was held in August 1910.
-Footwashing was emphasized and, later that year, Vincent continued the observance of Footwashing, first as a separate Preparatory Service on Saturday service.
-Counsel Meetings were held a week prior to Communion to ensure all members were prepared or "fit" to take Communion.
+Footwashing was emphasized and, later that year, Vincent continued the observance of footwashing, first as a separate preparatory service on Saturday.
+Counsel meetings were held a week prior to communion to ensure all members were prepared, or "fit", to take communion.